 Not so much..

 Auction leagues are becoming more and more popular.
-Some draft board merchants have already start to adapt and create kits that are specifically tailored to auction-style drafts.
+Some draft board merchants have already started to adapt and create kits that are specifically explicitly tailored to auction-style drafts.
 MyDraftDay is one of those merchants.

 When it comes to draft format, an auction-style draft is different from a serpentine draft in that there is no specific order in which pics are made.
 The highest bidder can acquire any player at any time in the draft.